wintercg/proposal-cli-api/README.md

 ### Arguments

 Arguments should not be exposed raw, instead they [should have "runtime args" removed](https://github.com/CanadaHonk/proposal-cli-api/issues/3).
-"Runtime args" are any arguments which are specific to the runtime itself, eg runtime binary path, script path, and runtime arguments.
+"Runtime args" are any arguments which are specific to the runtime itself: runtime binary path, script path, and runtime arguments.
 For example, `Deno.args` currently does this while `process.argv` does not.
 Runtimes may wish to expose the raw arguments themselves via their own API, but that is intentionally not standardized in this proposal.

 #### Examples